goddamnyouryan/free-to-attach/README.md

 - Actually split out links and stuff into their own chapter

 ## To Build:
 - run `./build`.
-This will generate the pdf, epub and amazon files
+This will generate the epub
 - Using pandoc 2.14.0.1